rarnaout/Covid19-NP-Swab/README.md

 -	Ideally, the bulb end is *flocked* (see below): it has lots of tiny bristles perpendicular to the wand (see close-up above).
 The bristles provide for a high surface-area-to-volume and helps both wick secretions onto the bristle and liberate particles when put in the transport medium.
 Perpendicularity is a nice-to-have that we believe may improve yield slightly but requires electrostatic deposition; even random orientation of flock should work fine

 -	Bristles or collecting substrate (including any adhesive) must be firmly attached and not get left behind in the nasal cavity.
-Similarly no part of the swab should break off or get left in the nasal cavity.
-We have enough problems with the pandemic already
+Similarly no part of the swab should break off or get left in the nasal cavity

 -	Materials cannot inhibit [PCR](https://en.wikipedia.org/wiki/Reverse_transcription_polymerase_chain_reaction).
 This means no wood or cotton (although we believe rayon is OK; see partial list of PCR inhibitors below).
 Nylon and polypropylene seem to be good choices, but start with medical equipment/grade materials if possible since they should be high quality/pure (some additives can be inihibitors).